KPRepos/tf-lab/README.md

+ ⚠️WARNING⚠️ This is to test a Vulnerable deployment, Use caution when using this code as referance ⚠️WARNING⚠️

 ### Primary Resources deployed by this code
 * VPC with 3 subnets, bastion, mongodb, secretsmanager for mongo secret, EKS, EKS-ALB addon, OIDC Provider for RBAC, S3 Bucket(Public), Cluster Role for Pods
 * Public for ALB's